Incognitas/ORQM/README.md

 Open Req Manager

 Because managing requirements and associated tests should not be painful !
-Trying tomake a simple tool to manage this.
+Trying to make a simple tool to manage this.

 Base data to know on this:

-- use SQL (sqlite or other engines later)
 - use C++
-- Use Qt / QML for multi OS support
+- Use Qt for multi OS support
+- QML used for GUI
+- use SQL:
+  - sqlite first
+  - other engines later (thanks to QtSql abstraction for easier addition of engines)

 ## TODO / WISHLIST

-What is to be expected from this tool:
+What is to be expected from this tool (for now):

 - Add/remove users
 - Add/remove projects (name, description, date added)